phoenixframework/phoenix/guides/testing/testing_controllers.md

   ...
 ```

-Similar to the `PageControllerTest` that shops with our application, this controller tests uses `use HelloWeb.ConnCase` to setup the testing structure.
+Similar to the `PageControllerTest` that ships with our application, this controller tests uses `use HelloWeb.ConnCase` to setup the testing structure.
 Then, as usual, it defines some aliases, some module attributes to use throughout testing, and then it starts a series of `describe` blocks, each of them to test a different controller action.

 ### The index action